Considering an appeal

 Faculty of Science

-- By e-mail: Professor Nicholas Brook (email@example.com), the Chair of the Board of Studies
+- By e-mail: The Chair of the Board of Studies (firstname.lastname@example.org)

-- By e-mail: Mr Simon Gane, Head of Doctoral Recruitment and Programmes (firstname.lastname@example.org), on behalf of the Chair of Board of Studies (Doctoral)
+- By e-mail: Mr Simon Gane, Head of PhD Student Administration (email@example.com), on behalf of the Chair of Board of Studies (Doctoral)

 Students on programmes administered by the Learning Partnerships Office:

-- By e-mail: Professor David Galbreath (email@example.com), the Chair of the Board of Studies (Please cc: Dr Florin Bisset, firstname.lastname@example.org, Head of Learning Partnerships and Deputy Director of Undergraduate Admissions & Outreach)
+- By e-mail: The Chair of the Board of Studies (firstname.lastname@example.org) (Please cc: Dr Florin Bisset, email@example.com, Head of Learning Partnerships)

 International Foundation Year